The Baal Shem Tov, or Besht — the founder of Chasidism —

 The simple side-together-side-together step while moving forward, aka "the yeshiva shuffle".

-This nigun is sung for hours on the second night of Pesach after the seder in the Stolner shul in Brooklyn.
+This nigun is sung for hours on the second night of Pesach after counting the Omer for the first time in the Stolner shul in Brooklyn.
+It's also a great nigun for any kind of dancing, and for any time you count the Omer!

 Mini Menu